deviljin112/Python-Basics/README.md

 - Display Message "Your age is "
 - Address - Including post code and first line of address - house number
 - DOB

+## Task 3

+- Create a mix datatype list
+- List must contain 7 items
+- Display the type of the data in the list
+- Add, remove, replace and pop
+- Use indexing to print the list in reverse order